DIRECTOR OF GRADUATE STUDIES

 - Visiting fellow, 1998-2000, The Australian National University, Australia

-- Vice Chancellor's Commendation for outstanding doctoral research, 2001
+Vice Chancellor’s Commendation for outstanding doctoral research, Macquarie University, 2001.

-- Milthorpe Memorial Prize for excellence in undergraduate plant biology, 1993
+Milthorpe Memorial Prize for excellence in undergraduate plant biology, Macquarie University, 1993.

 - Evolutionary Biology

 My teaching is focused in the areas of genetics and the use of genomic tools to address ecological and evolutionary questions.
-Specifically, I teach BIL 250- Genetics for majors and a graduate level class in Ecological and Evolutionary Genomics (BIL 556), which is also open to upper division undergraduates.
+Specifically, at an undergraduate level I teach BIL 250- Genetics for majors, while at a graduate level I teach the genome structure and evolution parts of the graduate core (BIL612) and in collaboration with Dr. Tosney, a short course in professional skills.
 My primary goal as a teacher is to engage my students to think actively and critically in class about the material being presented so as to push at the boundaries of their understanding and world-view.

 - Wilson ACC, Sternberg LdSL, Hurley KB (2011) Aphids alter host-plant nitrogen isotope fractionation.
 Proceedings of the National Academy of Sciences of the United States of America 108, 10220-10224.